hazelgrove/hazelnut-dynamics-agda/README.md

 These files contain small technical lemmas for the corresponding judgement or theorem.
-They are generally not surprising once stated, although it's perhaps not immediately why they're needed, and tend to obfuscate the actual proof text.
+They are generally not surprising once stated, although it's perhaps not immediate why they're needed, and tend to obfuscate the actual proof text.
 They are corralled into their own modules in an effort to aid readability.